EA11R/Suzuki-42P-ECU/QSF_RUSEFI_ADAPTER/readme.md

 ## For people with bare stock cars
-just plug the ecu and turn the key it will function as is and perform superior to stock
+just plug the ecu and turn the key it will function as is and perform superior to stock it will come with a base tune that can run the car daily , and without the annoying fuel cut , engine rev limiter will come configured @9000 rpm to cut spark only and without any boost limitation or speed however with needs to upgrade turbo , injectors etc , you can dive into the depths of this manual.

 ## for nerds
 you can get the adapter from me and solder the ecu board from RUSEFI yourself